50n1cd347h9/imFineVM/README.md

 ```
 - div
   - divide second operand by first operand.
 The remainder will be loaded in to gr1
-- ldr
-  - load to register
-- ldm
-  - load to memory pointed by register, first operand
 - jmp
   - jump specified address.
 Takes immediate, register or label as an operand
 - jg